 Another poster, jque, believes he or she may have also captured a spirit orb on camera.

 I happen to have my own horror story regarding Pirates of the Caribbean.
 There was that one time, when the ride broke down, and we were stuck for about a half hour listening to A Pirate’s Life For Me endlessly loop.
-Yo ho, yo ho, yo ho, yo ho…that sort of thing seems to happen to me quite often.
+Yo ho, yo ho, yo ho, yo ho…

 Was it George?
 I don’t know, but you never forget something like that, and really shouldn’t mock mischievous spirits, whatever the case.
 So, I can only say: Goodnight, George.